-Rolls back the active sequence of $\rm TurboIMAGE/XL\,$ procedure calls which are considered a dynamic transaction.
+Rolls back the active sequence of TurboIMAGE/XL procedure calls which are considered a dynamic transaction.

+'''

+DBXUNDO ,{ base

+baseidlist } ,text,mode,status,textlen

+'''

-$\texttt{DBXUNDO} \ \textbf{,} \left\{ \begin{array}{c} base \\ base idlist \end{array} \right\}, text, mode, status, textlen$ base is the name of the array used as the base parameter when opening the database.
+base is the name of the array used as the base parameter when opening the database.
 The first element of the array must contain the base ID returned by DBOPEN.
 (Refer to DBOPEN for more information about the base ID.) baseidlist Name of the integer array containing the base IDs of the databases which are involved in the DMDBX.
-Use the same baseidlist parameter of DBXBEGIN mode 3, when calling DBXUNDO to roll back a DMDBX. text is an array up to 256 halfwords long that contains user ASCII or binary data to be written to the log file as part of the DBXUNDO log record. modeMust be a halfword equal to 1 when employing base3 when using baseidlist with the matching DBXBEC halfword equal to 1 when employing base as the base parameter or ing baseidlist with the matching DBXBEGIN call.
+Use the same baseidlist parameter of DBXBEGIN mode 3, when calling DBXUNDO to roll back a DMDBX. text v 1 to 256 halfwords long that contains user ASCII or binary ten to the log file as part of the DBXUNDO log record. mode Must be a halfword equal to 1 when employing base as the base parameter or 3 when using baseidlist with the matching DBXBEGIN call.
 Mode 1: Dynamically roll back DBPUT, DBDELETE, and DBUPDATE intrinsics which completed successfully since the matching DBXBEGIN mode 1 call.
 Mode 3: Dynamically roll back DBPUT, DBDELETE, and DBUPDATE intrinsics which completed successfully inside the DMDBX to their respective databases since the matching DBXBEGIN mode 3 call.
-If user logging is enabled for the databases, mode 3 generates multiple entries in the log file, one for each database, in order to mark the roll back of the dynamic transaction. status is the name of an array of 10 halfwords in which TurboIMAGE/XL returns status information about the procedure.
-If the procedure executes successfully, the status array contents are as follows: Element Contents 1 If the procedure succeeds, the return status is 0.
-Table 5-26 describes the contents of element 1 when the procedure does not succeed.
+If user logging is enabled for the databases, mode 3 generates multiple entries in the log file, one for each database, in order to mark the roll back of the dynamic transaction. status status informa an array of 10 halfwords in which TurboIMAGE/XL returns tion about the procedure.
+If the procedure executes e status array contents are as follows: Element Contents 1 If the procedure succeeds, the return status is 0.
+Table 5-26. describes the contents of element 1 when the procedure does not succeed.
 2-4 Unchanged from previous procedure call using this array.

-5 - 10 Procedure call information.
-Refer to "Library Procedure Error textlen is an integer equal to the number of halfwords to be logged from the text parameter, or is a negative integer equal to the number of bytes.
+5-10 Procedure call information.
+Refer to "Library Procedure Error Messages" in appendix A for a description of this information. len is an intege r equal to the number of halfwords to be logged from the t{ext} textlen is an integer equal to the number of halfwords to be logged from the text parameter, or is a negative integer equal to the number of bytes.
 Length can be zero.